 In addition to its reputation for prestige, this card has an enhanced reward program that can help frequent Delta fliers amass more miles and achieve elite status faster.
 Whether it's the card for you, though, depends on whether you can utilize the following benefits:

 The Delta Reserve offers an annual SkyMiles bonus when you meet the spending levels noted below:

 - If you spend $30,000 or more on eligible purchases in a calendar year, you will be awarded 15,000 bonus miles.

 - If you spend $60,000 or more on eligible purchases in a calendar year, you will be awarded an additional 15,000 bonus miles.
-That means you have the chance to earn 30,000 bonus miles per year without flying.
+That means you have the chance to earn 30,000 bonus miles (enough for a round trip, depending on the itinerary) per year without flying.

 #2.
 Up to 30,000 bonus Delta Medallion Qualification Miles (MQMs) every year

 Medallion Qualification Miles (MQMs) are points that determine your SkyMiles Medallion status (which can get you complimentary upgrades, mileage bonuses and other perks).
-Normally, you'd have to buy tickets and do time in an airplane seat to get MQMs.
+Normally, you'd have to do time in an airplane seat to get MQMs.
 But the Delta Reserve card lets you fast track your level:

 - In any calendar year your eligible spending on your card is $30,000 or more, you will be awarded 15,000 bonus MQMs.